UCDglobalchange/FARM/README.md

 rsync has the advantage that if the connection is interrupted for any reason you can just up-arrow and run the exact same command again and it will resume where it stopped.

 See man scp and man rsync for more information.

+### Where to store large datasets
+If you need to download large datasets that other group members might use in the future, you should download them and store them in our group folder located at
+`/group/moniergr/`
+It would be good to let everyone know as well what the dataset is, so please include a short description of the data in the README file in the group folder, including the version of the data, a link to the repository/website, the temporal and spatial resolution, spatial extent and variables.

 ## Using Software and Modules